2025 Solar Incentives Guide for Danville, IL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
-The credit initially covered 30% of the total cost – for panels, labor, equipment and accessories – although it may range from 26-30%, depending on the installation date of your solar system.
+The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Initially, the credit applied to 30% of the total cost – for panels, equipment, labor and accessories – although it may range from 26-30%, depending on the installation date of your solar system.
 There is no cap on the amount you can claim.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Danville solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+To fully understand how the new Clean Energy Credit applies to you, reach out to your local Danville solar installation expert.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Similar to federal incentives, these could include tax credits, rebates and more.
-Some incentives are ongoing, while others are only available for a limited time.
-Solar incentives might be provided by the Illinois government, or by your county or municipality.
+Rebates, tax credits and more can be claimed at multiple levels.
+On top of federal solar incentives, there are often state and local ones, too.
+Certain incentives are ongoing, while others are available for a limited time.
+These incentives may be provided by the Illinois government, or by your county or municipality.

 Next Steps for Installing Solar in Danville